 Find Cheap Homeowners Insurance Quotes in Your Area

 Tiny houses are popular in part because they don't quite fit the mold of a traditional home, but that also means that regular homeowners insurance usually isn't the right fit for a tiny house.
-When it comes to insurance, tiny homes can straddle the line between mobile or manufactured home and recreational vehicles, and there isn't just one type of insurance that's right for every tiny house.
+When it comes to insurance, tiny homes can straddle the line between mobile or manufactured homes and recreational vehicles (RVs), and there isn't just one type of insurance that's right for every tiny house.

 Your insurance needs, and how much you'll pay, will depend in large part on whether you intend to regularly move your tiny house.
 And things get even more complicated for people who built the house themselves: If you went the DIY route, you may be best served by going to a specialty tiny home insurance company, which can provide coverage that matches your custom home.

 Do I need insurance for my tiny house?

 Tiny houses generally aren't required to have insurance by law.
 However, if you have financed the purchase of your tiny house through a mortgage or another loan, it's possible your lender will require you to get coverage, just as lenders often do for loans on normal homes and automobiles.
 Most states also require you to have liability coverage on your tiny home while it's on the road, just like a typical RV.

 Even if you're not required to get insurance, we still recommend that you purchase coverage for your tiny home.
 Tiny houses can range in cost from $10,000 to $100,000 to build, so insurance will help you protect your investment.
 Tiny houses on wheels are especially vulnerable — they're susceptible to theft and are also simply exposed to more wear and tear while moving than a tiny house that stays in one place.
 What's more, sufficient insurance coverage will give you peace of mind while you enjoy your tiny house.